 Drop-in Advising: Drop-in advising hours are available for quick questions, urgent needs, introductions, and short-term planning.
-See the Drop-in Advising Schedule for pre-medical drop-in advising hours (look for hours for Melissa Leonard or Melissa Yates).
+See the Drop-in Advising Schedule for pre-medical drop-in advising hours (look for hours for Melissa Yates, Kimberly Felipe, or Liz Shatzer).

 What Do Pre-Medical Advisers Do?

 Advisers work with you in one-on-one and group settings to facilitate the following:

 - Integration of personal, academic, & career goals